CoughBall/babel_browserify_debug_example/README.md

 As I couldn't find even 1 example (which is weird) of debugging using sourcemaps locally on your pc with windows OS without using a local server, I decided to publish this small example for people to use in case of need. this example is using part of the official facebook react tutorial and babel with browserify and configured for debugging with sourcemaps the source javascript file

 ### instructions
-After installing all the dependencies make sure to change <current working directory> in the package.json to the directory you are working on
+After installing all the dependencies make sure to change "\<current working directory\>" in the package.json to the directory you are working on

 ### sources
 http://blog.teamtreehouse.com/introduction-source-maps